Hrithik Roshan Turns Photographer On The Sets Of Super 30

 - Krrish 4: Hrithik Roshan Refuses To Cast A-list Heroines, Gets Into An Argument With Rakesh Roshan

 Hrithik Roshan who is currently shooting for his upcoming Super 30 has been treating his fans and followers with pictures from the sets.
 The actor has been making our heart skip a beat since the time he appeared on the silver screen.
-After his success in Kaabil, this Greek god is all set to appear next in Vikas Bahl-directed Super 30.
+After his success in Kaabil, this Greek God is all set to appear next in Vikas Bahl-directed Super 30.

 This glamorous and versatile actor has been creating waves for his never seen before Bihari teacher avatar for his first ever biopic.
 With Super 30, Hrithik will be seen portraying the role of a mathematician who trains 30 meritorious students from the backward society for IIT entrance exam.